andrew/ultimate-awesome/README.md

 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-linux-apps](https://github.com/cuongnd9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
+- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
+This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-text-summarization](https://github.com/luopeixiang/awesome-text-summarization) - Text summarization starting from scratch.
+- [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [Awesome](https://github.com/Am0rphous/Awesome) - Awesome collection of resources 😎 Work in progress🔥.
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
-- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Dynamic Compute & Mixture of Experts (MoE).
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.